 This is partly based on the idea that since God is Creator of Nature and He is also the Author of the Scriptures, then both are trustworthy sources of knowledge.
 Just as we can trust that the Scriptures, correctly interpreted, will not mislead us, in the same way, we can trust that the information we gather from the study of nature cannot mislead us, and in fact can complement Scriptural revelation.
 In the end though, the Scriptures almost always take a back seat to the “facts of Science.”

-It boggles the mind to see philosophers and theologians continue to propagate this baseless belief.
+It boggles the mind to see philosophers and theologians continue to propagate such a baseless belief.
 The scientists of the past might be excused for their unjustified optimism about the physical and mental abilities of men, but today it is inexcusable to believe that Nature is a “Book” that can be “read” and that can be relied upon as a source of “revealed” knowledge.
 There is no longer the slightest justification for such a Fallacious assumption.

 One of the most common titles for books and articles dealing with the subject of Truth is the title “The Search for Truth” or something along those lines.
 It seems that these writers have not asked themselves the question: Is Searching for Truth a legitimate endeavor?
 How does one search for something when one is ignorant of what he is looking for?
 What exactly is the Nature of Searching?